Garrafao/phitag/frontend/data/guides/prolific-integration.md

 This guide provides detailed steps on seamlessly integrating Prolific with PhiTag to streamline the process of publishing your study and hiring annotators.
 Below, you'll find essential details to successfully publish your project on the Prolific platform and engage annotators efficiently.

 ## Requirement
-You must have an acount in both Prolifc and PhiTag.
+You must have an account in both Prolific and PhiTag.
 If you don't have [researcher account](https://app.prolific.com/register/researcher/email) in prolific, please  [create](https://app.prolific.com/register/researcher/email) first.
 Please read the ["Setting up a study on Prolific guide"](https://researcher-help.prolific.com/hc/en-gb/articles/360009220953-Setting-up-a-study-on-Prolific-step-by-step-guide?_gl=1*1tt5vbb*_gcl_au*MTg4NTM2NzUzNS4xNjk2MTQ4ODM0).
 ## Step 1: Create Project

 Refer to this [guide on creating a project](/guide/explained-project) in Phitag to initiate the first step of integrating Prolific.